CARNASDEV/Miners/README.md

 A two-player strategic board game where players compete to mine diamonds by carefully placing miners and managing pressure across different fields.

+> **Note:** This game is currently under active development and is available on the `dev` branch.
+Some features may be incomplete or subject to change.

 ## Game Overview

 In Miners CLI, players take turns placing pressure cards on a 9x10 board divided into six mining fields (three for each player).
 The goal is to match the pressure in your fields with diamond densities while maintaining lower overall pressure than your opponent.

+## Development Status

+The game is currently in development, with several features still being implemented:
+- Miner redistribution after diamond destruction
+- Additional game balance adjustments
+- UI improvements
+- Bug fixes and optimization

+For the latest playable version, please use the `dev` branch.
+The main branch will be updated once the game reaches a stable release state.

 ## Game Board Layout